 Vision

-To be a leader in promoting the collection, stewardship and use of Earth science data, information and knowledge that is responsive to societal needs.
+To lead in promoting the collection, stewardship and use of Earth science data, information and knowledge that is responsive to societal needs.

 Mission

 To support the networking and data dissemination needs of our members and the global community by linking the functional sectors of observation, research, application, education and ultimate use of Earth science.